CatChenal/mcce_dev/README.md

 ### -> Provide an executable module with cli to obtain a collection of pdb files created from sampled microstates.
 ### Platforms: Linux and Linux-like

+#### The following documentation pertains to using the module as a comman line interface:

 * Module __doc__ string:
 ```
     MODULE `ms_sampling_to_pdbs.py` is a command-line executable module that creates the sampled MCCE